IBM-Cloud/docs/support/index.md

 ### Support ticket severity
 {: #support-ticket-severity}
+When you contact support, you can request a specific severity level, depending on the type and urgency of the problem.
+The severity level might affect how quickly your issue is addressed.

 The following table lists some common examples of support issues and suggested severity levels.
 The examples are general guidelines for informational purposes only.